-Education Specialist, EdS
+Education Specialist, EdS Overview

 The Education Specialist (Ed.S.) program is intended to help extend professional understanding and practice in the critical area of education.
 Ed.S. students will develop capacities to think, communicate, and model biblical excellence in educational leadership positions.
 They will more clearly represent Christ-centered perspectives in the broader society by influencing students, their families, faculty, and staff with competencies specifically designed for Kingdom growth.
 Students complete a concentration in Educational Leadership.
-Courses are provided online with the possibility of some summer blended on-campus options.
+Courses are provided online.
 Students must be accepted into the Ed.S. program to enroll in courses.
 CIU Education Programs are endorsed by the Higher Education Approval Program (HEAP) of the Association of Christian Schools International (ACSI).
 Program graduates who meet specific requirements are eligible to apply for appropriate ACSI teacher or administrator certificates.
-ACSI waives the certification fee when applying at the time of CIU graduation.